MiaoDX/MiaoDX.github.io/unrealcv_digest/unrealcv_K.md

 We can move forward for certain distance $U$, with $\frac{X}{x_0}=\frac{d+U}{f}$ and $\frac{X}{x_1}=\frac{d}{f}$.

-Table: Corresponding coordinates with different FOV, the latter one of each item is distance to camera center.
+Table: Corresponding coordinates with different FOV, the latter one of each item is the distance to the camera center.

 | Camera Position/FOV | 90 | 60 |
 | - | - | - |